 Cats that have pain in their mouths caused by dental problems may indulge in gnawing behavior in an attempt to relieve the discomfort.
 Up to 70 percent of cats develop periodontal disease by the time they turn 3 years old, so it's important to address this proactively with regular veterinary dental care, including checkups and cleanings.

 Boredom or Inactivity

 If your cat is older, it may have a combination of issues that prompt chewing behavior.
-As they age, nearly all cats develop some degree of arthritis, which can result in a drastic reduction of their activity level.
+As they age, nearly all cats develop some degree of arthritis, which can result in a drastic reduction in their activity level.

 At an older age, there may also be metabolic issues, such as hyperthyroidism, that raise a cat's activity level and increase its urge to gnaw.
 A blood screening panel may reveal a treatable issue that resolves the chewing behavior.

-In rare instances, a nutritional deficiency called pica is associated with eating odd objects.
+In rare instances, a nutritional deficiency called pica is associated with eating odd materials.
 It's speculated that the cat instinctively understands that a nutrient is missing from its diet and seeks to replace it, but may choose inappropriate items to ingest.
 Some cats that suddenly begin targeting inedible objects are found to be anemic.

 Stress can prompt a wide range of odd behaviors.
 In these cases, the chewing serves to relieve anxiety and simply makes the cat feel better emotionally.